04Aayush/04Aayush/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...aayushsilwal483@gmaiil.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-CAUSE DEATH IS CERTAIN FOR BORN,AND REBIRTH IS INEVITALBLE FOR DWATH
+Cause death is certain for born,and rebirth is inevitable for death

 <!---
 04Aayush/04Aayush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.